Robert Adam was not only the foremost architect of his age, but one of the most influential architects of all time.

 Piranesi was a great architect and engraver and his meeting with Robert Adam proved a monumental moment in his career.

-He taught the aspiring architect a great many things about classicism and draughtsmanship, and their friendship allowed Robert to embrace uniqueness and not be restricted by cultural or academic tradition.
+He taught the aspiring architect a great many things about classicism and draughtsmanship.
+Their friendship allowed Robert to embrace uniqueness, unrestrained by cultural or academic tradition.

 Piranesi published his Diverse Maniere d’adornare i cammini, after Adam’s visit, his final polemical work.
 It included designs for interior fittings, including chimneypieces, and was of great importance to the Adam architectural practice.